Call us: +1-415-738-4000

-Ehcache provides distributed caching using the Terracotta Server Array, available with BigMemory Max.
+Distributed caching uses the Terracotta Server Array, available with BigMemory Max.
 Distributed caching enabling data sharing among multiple CacheManagers and their caches in multiple JVMs.
 By combining the power of the Terracotta Server Array with the ease of Ehcache application-data caching, you can:

-Using distributed caching is the recommended method of operating Ehcache in a clustered or scaled-out application environment.
+Using distributed caching is the recommended approach in a clustered or scaled-out application environment.
 It provides the highest level of performance, availability, and scalability.

 Ehcache has a pluggable cache replication scheme which enables the addition of cache replication mechanisms.
 The following additional replicated caching mechanisms are available:

 Each of the is covered in its own chapter.
 One solution is to replicate data between the caches to keep them consistent, or coherent.
 Typical operations include:

 Update supports updateViaCopy or updateViaInvalidate.
 The latter sends the a remove message out to the cache cluster, so that other caches remove the Element, thus preserving coherency.
 It is typically a lower cost option than a copy.

 Ehcache 1.5 supports the Ehcache Cache Server.
 To achieve shared data, all JVMs read to and write from a Cache Server, which runs it in its own JVM.
 To achieve redundancy, the Ehcache inside the Cache Server can be set up in its own cluster.
 This technique will be expanded upon in Ehcache 1.6.